opencitations/virtuoso_utilities/README.md

     ```
     These values are passed as environment variables (`VIRT_Parameters_NumberOfBuffers`, `VIRT_Parameters_MaxDirtyBuffers`) to the container.
 You can still manually override these calculated values using the `--number-of-buffers` and `--max-dirty-buffers` arguments if needed for specific tuning requirements.

 3.  **Allowed Directories (`DirsAllowed`):** The script automatically constructs the `VIRT_Parameters_DirsAllowed` environment variable passed to the container.
-It includes the container data directory (`--container-data-dir`) and any paths specified via `--mount-volume`, along with Virtuoso's default required paths.
+It includes the container data directory (hardcoded to `/opt/virtuoso-opensource/database`) and any paths specified via `--mount-volume`, along with Virtuoso's default required paths.
 This ensures that Virtuoso has permission to access the mounted data directories.

 **Automatic `MaxCheckpointRemap` Configuration:**